caojohnny/data-benchmark/README.md

 # `data-benchmark`

-A common question that I see asked quite often what the best method is for storing or persisting data.
-Generally, for Bukkit plugins, this will probably be between something like MySQL, YAML, JSON or a cross between a database and flat-file like SQLite. `data-benchmark` is designed to be a benchmark suite for these different methods of storing and retrieving data.
+I commonly see questions asked regarding the best method of storing or persisting data.
+Generally, for Bukkit plugins, this will probably be between something like MySQL, YAML, JSON or a cross between a database and flat-file like SQLite. `data-benchmark` is a benchmark suite for gathering empirical performance data on different ways of data persistence to help inform your decision.

 # Implementation